anreitersimon/Medbrain-Tutorial/STEP6-4.md

 }
 ```

-Now the tableView is able to display the medicationOrders
+Now the tableView is able to display the `medicationOrders`.

 ### Loading the results